vipulasri/strapi-cache/README.md

     redisConfig: env('REDIS_URL', 'redis://localhost:6379'), // Redis config takes either a string or an object see https://ioredis.readthedocs.io/en/stable/README for references to what object is available, the object or string is passed directly to ioredis client (if using Redis)
     cacheHeaders: true, // Plugin also stores response headers in the cache (set to false if you don't want to cache headers)
     cacheAuthorizedRequests: false, // Cache requests with authorization headers (set to true if you want to cache authorized requests)
-  },
+    cacheGetTimeoutInMs: 10000, // Timeout for getting cache items in milliseconds (default is 10 seconds) },
 },
 ```